Pittsburgh Adoption Attorneys

-Guardianship or permanent legal custody (PLC), is a transfer of the primary rights and obligations of parenthood — including physical custody, the right to make major decisions for the child and the right to seek child support from the child’s natural parents — to a relative or other caregiver.
+Guardianship or permanent legal custody (PLC) is a transfer of the primary rights and obligations of parenthood — including physical custody, the right to make major decisions for the child and the right to seek child support from the child’s natural parents — to a relative or other caregiver.
 Although the term used is permanent legal custody, the parental rights of the child’s natural parents are not terminated.
-The natural parents may seek visitation when it does not affect the health and safety of the child, and the natural parents may later seek a change in the custody arrangement.
+Natural parents may seek visitation when it does not affect the health and safety of the child, and the natural parents may later seek a change in the custody arrangement.

 Broadly speaking, the benefits to pursuing an adoption over a guardianship are: